IamoBin2162/IamoBin2162.github.io/README.md

     # chan.is_empty and chan.is_full checks for emptyness and fullness of that channel
     # chan.size returns the size of the channel

+    # NOTICE: in chan class, when you close a chan, you can't make another one

+    # ------------------------------------------------------------
+    # ------------------------------------------------------------
+    # ------------------------------------------------------------
+    # ------------------------------------------------------------

+    # we have another type of channel which uses a strict typing shit and uses >> and << for putting and getting values from a channel
+    # which is on channel class not chan

+    c = channel(str)!
+    # a channel of type string (strict)
+    c >> "Hello, World"!
+    # putting value in c channel
+    print(c << void)!
+    # getting the value
+    # for the value of >> use: void, Nil, nil or None
+    # other values cause error

+    c2 = channel(int)!
+    c2 > 2162!
+    # notice we used > not >>
+    print(c2 < Nil)!
+    print(c2 < Nil)!
+    # if we do it by << not <, we will not get an error, but we get a waiting-like-shit
+    # but because of doing it by <<, it will give us an error

+    # > puts an item on channel without blocking
+    # >> puts and item on channel
+    # < gets an item on channel and delets it without blocking
+    # << gets and item on channel and delets it

+    # NOTICE: in channel class, you can have more than one channel, opposite of chan
+    # There were some funcs like size or is_empty or etc. that we had at chan, but we know that they are not reliable (as queue module (py) says), so we didn't implemented them

+    # Moon recomends you, to use channel, not chan

 # putv
 it is for printing the value of lit variables